kristiaan67/CourseraGettingAndCleaningDataProject/README.md

 The script generates the following output (i.e. files and directories):

 1. File 'UCI_HAR_Dataset.zip' and directory 'UCI HAR Dataset': the downloaded data set.
-2. File 'tidy_data.txt': the tidy data set.
+2. File 'tidy_data.txt': the intermediate tidy data set out of which the data set with the averages is created.
-3. File 'average_data.txt': the final data set with the average measurement values
+3. File 'average_data.txt': the final data set with the average of the measurement values

 These files can be deleted since they will be generated every time the R script is executed.